I don’t know who took these pictures but the story is that they were taken in 1968 by a British diplomat.

 If anyone knows who I can contact to see whether I can display these with permission I would appreciate the contact info.
-And should the owner of these pictures want them taken down I will do so instantly.
+And should the owner dia_0032of these pictures want them taken down I will do so instantly.

 They are truly something amazing, amazing that is for anyone who is familiar with the hell on earth of Afghanistan these days.